 Originally, Oktoberfest was to celebrate and commemorate the 1810 marriage of King Ludwig I and Therese Charlotte Luise of Saxony-Hildburghausen.
 Today, it takes part for 16 days from the end of September into the beginning of October.

-Munich has kept up the tradition annually on the Theresienwiese under the shadow of Mama Bavaria statue.
+Munich has kept up the tradition annually on the Theresienwiese under the shadow of the Mama Bavaria statue.

 As far as the beer festivals in Munich go, there are many similarities between Oktoberfest and the Munich spring festival.
 For one, both festivals are kicked off with a parade through the streets to the fairgrounds.
 Dozens of horses are also on hand to pull each brewery’s cart, ceremonially, to the Wiesn.